souzafcharles/Complete-Java-Object-Oriented-Programming-and-Projects/Section_U21_SpringMongoDB_NoSQL_WebServices/mongoDBSpringBoot/README.md

 ### 18. Exception Handling for `delete` Method:

-- This section introduces the implementation of custom exception handling for the `delete` method in the UserService class, focusing on scenarios where database-related errors occur during user deletion.
+- This section introduces the implementation of custom exception handling for the `delete` method in the `UserService` class, focusing on scenarios where database-related errors occur during `User` deletion.

 #### 18.1. **NEW CLASS:** `services.exceptions.DatabaseException` (Custom Exception):